openbanking-dev/blog-contents/Get the user transactions using the Open Banking APIs.md

 }
 ```

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Data access` > `Account API V3.1` > `Get transactions`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#e3a62f97-828b-4b02-b239-e8b7ac6247e3

 You get the list of transactions in a JSON array, paginated.
 The `links` section is a helper to guide you on how to navigate between pages.
 You will notice that behind the scene, there is just a `page` GET parameter.